Error-Minimizing Measurements in Postselected One-Shot Symmetric Quantum State Discrimination and Acceptance as a Performance Metric: Case: and have the same support i.e.

-We begin the first subsection by finding the condition on the measurement operators that must be satisfied for the minimum error to be achieved.
-Based on these conditions, we present some key novel properties of the error-minimizing measurements.
-Further, we write the set of error-minimization measurements in a parameterized form and give a method to construct an arbitrary error-minimizing measurement.
-Then we give an example in the next subsection to show that the acceptance for an arbitrary measurement varies with the parameters, although all of them being the error-minimizing operators, thus showing the need to maximizing the acceptance.
-In the last subsection, we give the expression for maximum achievable acceptance for an arbitrary error-minimizing measurement.
-The following subsection begins with the characterization of error-minimizing measurements.
+We now study PSD for the case where the supports of two states are not equal, and hence, USD is not feasible.
+We begin with the first subsection by finding the condition on the measurement operators that must be satisfied for the minimum error to be achieved.
+We start with a key step \eqref{eq: cricial2ndLastSymBase} in the derivation of \eqref{eq: symBase} from \cite{regula2022postselected}, building towards a direction for obtaining the error-minimizing condition on any measurement.
+We note that any measurement that achieves the supremum in \eqref{eq: cricial2ndLastSymBase} is error-minimizing.
+We focus on obtaining the condition for achieving this supremum in the proof of Theorem 1 given in Appendix A. Although the objective of Theorem \ref{lem: conditionSym} is to get the condition for an arbitrary measurement to be an error-minimizing measurement, we also obtained a novel derivation of \eqref{eq: symBase}, which is included as a result of the same theorem.
+Next, we present some key novel properties of the error-minimizing measurements based on the derived condition.
+Further, we write the set of error-minimization measurements in a parameterized form, providing a method to construct an arbitrary error-minimizing measurement.
+Then, we provide an example to show that the acceptance for an arbitrary error-minimizing measurement varies with these parameters, even though each one achieves the minimum error.
+This demonstrates the need to maximize acceptance for obtaining an optimal measurement.
+In the last subsection, we derive the expression for maximum achievable acceptance over the set of all error-minimizing measurements.